GABA & Stress: What You Need to KnowHyla Cass, MD

 For many, though, food won’t be enough.
 That’s where GABA in supplemental form comes into play.

-As scientists begin to investigate the effects of supplemental GABA, preliminary research shows it can help improve sleep, reduce anxiety, boost immune systems in people who experience high amounts of stress, and even lower blood pressure.
+As scientists begin to investigate the effects of supplemental GABA, preliminary research shows it can help improve sleep, reduce stress, boost immune systems in people who experience high amounts of stress, and even balance blood pressure.
 Although, there is debate about whether or not supplemental GABA can pass the blood brain barrier to impact the brain directly, some theorize its calming effects come from its interaction with the large population of neurons in the gut called the enteric nervous system.